severalnines/ccx-docs/docs/admin/Installation/CCX-Install-Laptop.md

 ---

 ## Prerequisites
+- a laptop/desktop with atleast 4 cores and 8GB of RAM.
 - **kubectl** installed and on the PATH, [get kubectl here](https://kubernetes.io/docs/tasks/tools/#kubectl).
 - **Docker Desktop**, you can download Docker Desktop from the [official Docker website](https://www.docker.com/products/docker-desktop/).
 - AWS CLI.
 See the [AWS installation guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).